Skip to Content

 Management

 Even if you’re not an official leader within your sending organization, you’ve probably led people on the mission field in some capacity.
-Maybe you organized an outreach event, or you led a short-term mission trip or you organized the Sunday school program at your church.
+Outreach events, short-term mission trips, or Sunday schools are all examples of ministry leadership.
 Look back at the times when you had to create a program from scratch or make a plan for your team.
 What were your goals, and what were your outcomes?

 Mark Griffin, president of In His Name HR, says, “An entrepreneur should love that type of person, to say, ‘Hey, we’re starting this … new thing, and you’re someone who can get a lot of energy around a lot of people to go in a certain direction.’”